 And day after day of blue skies and sunshine, it's just too much!

 Before the year 2000 you would have stood a reasonable chance of seeing an emu around Emu Park but not today.
-There may still be some in nearby bushland but nobody has seen one for some time.
+There may still be some in nearby bushland but nobody has seen one since August, 2015.
 The road signs are still in place, more as a precaution than anything else.
 Unfortunately those signs will probably be the nearest thing to an emu you'll see in Emu Park, but . . . you just never know.